o-ran-sc/it-test/XTesting/powder-control/README.md

 can look at the [Resource Availability](https://www.powderwireless.net/resinfo.php) page on the Powder portal to see the status of the required instance.
 After completion, the script will exit with a message about failure/success.

+Currently there're a few profiles that are set up for the osc project on POWDER that can be referenced when calling the [start-profile.py](start-profile.py) to start with.
+It's supposed to be a growing list when new profiles for certain OSC component(s) setup becomes available and tested on POWDER.
+To keep it consistent, those profiles are checked in under the XTesting/powder-profiles.